openedx/edx-documentation/en_us/shared/course_features/teams/teams_learner_experience.rst

 .. note:: EdX recommends that you encourage learners to join existing teams before they create new teams.

-.. note:: Course team members who have the role of Admin, Discussion Moderator, or Discussion Admin can create multiple teams; therefore they are not automatically added to teams that they create.
+.. note:: Because course staff who have the role of Admin, Discussion Moderator, or Discussion Admin can create multiple teams, these course staff are not automatically added to teams that they create.
 This is also true for learners who have the community TA role.

 At any time, learners can leave teams that they have joined, although you should emphasize to learners that they should try not to change teams after any team projects or activities have started.
 Learners who leave a team will also be unable to continue contributing to discussion threads in the team that they have left.

-Learners can only belong to one team at a time.
-For learners who already belong to a team, the **Join Team** button is not available when they view other teams.
-To join a new team, they must first leave their existing team.

 ..
 Add back Invite Others when available